SenSecurity/Founding/README.md

 - Randomly generated encryption keys on every run

 **The tool has the following features for Executing the Payload:**
-- Supports createThread to run the shellcode
+- Supports Executes the Shellcode utilizing Asynchronous Procedure Calls

+- Supports Executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Debug Process

+- Supports Executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Suspended Process

-- Supports function pointer to run the shellcode
+- Supports Executes the Shellcode utilizing Callback function EnumThreadWindows

-- Supports process injection to inject shellcode on a running process
+- Supports Executes the Shellcode utilizing Local Mapping and Thread in Suspend State

 ## Usage